Pasechneek/flink_playground_by_danil/README.md

 ```
 CREATE DATABASE db_example;

+--or

+CREATE DATABASE example;

 CREATE USER 'user'@'localhost' IDENTIFIED BY 'password';

+--or

+CREATE USER 'hello'@'localhost' IDENTIFIED BY 'hello';
 ```

 Check
 ```
-select host, user from mysql.user where user='user' ;
+select host, user, password from mysql.user;
 ```

 log_bin must be switched on.
 To do this run in mariadb cli [root]: